-It is unlikely that you will be asked to meet people one-to-one while volunteering, but where this does happen, make sure your Regional Operations Manager has agreed to the meeting.
-Llais office staff will need to be given the details of the meeting - when, where and who you are meeting.
+It is unlikely that you will be asked to meet people one-to-one while volunteering, but where this does happen, make sure your Regional Operations Manager or the Lead Officer has agreed to the meeting.
+Llais office staff will need to be given the details of the meeting - when, where and who you're meeting.